-Kiteboarding is an exciting watersport where the rider flies the kite and is propelled across the water on a kiteboard by the power of the wind.
+Kiteboarding is an exciting Watersport where the rider flies the kite and is propelled across the water on a kiteboarding using the power of the wind.

 Not at all.
 There is very little upper body strength needed to kiteboard because the rider is attached to the kite by a harness.

 We teach our lessons alongside the Currituck Sound.
 The sound is shallow in most places which makes it one of the best places to learn!

 All of our lessons are three hours long.
 One hour of on-land training.
 The on-land training familiarizes the student with the equipment, safety procedures and flying a trainer kite.
 After the on-land section of the lesson is completed, the instructor and students head out to the water lesson portion of the class.